YueLiPicasso/OCanrenTutorial/Main/aircraft_fleet/README.md

 ### Fleet actions

-There are two possible actions of the fleet: flying forward (together), and abandoning (with fuel sharing).
+There are two possible actions of the fleet: flying forward (together), and abandoning (with fuel sharing at the same time).
 A travel plan should be a list of actions as informative as possible, for example, showing how far the fleet flies, and how the fuel is shared.
 Therefore we define two action labels: `Forward(n)` and `Abandon([n1;...;nk])`.
 A initial state and a list of action labels would allow us to compute the state when the actions have been executed.